 4) Don’t dwell on past failures

 Dwelling on past failures beyond the essential learning is a pure and simple waste of time.
 That is not the way to create success.
-Of course, we want to learn and change our behavior—after all, they say an apology without change is simply manipulation.
+Of course, we want to learn and change our behaviour—after all, they say an apology without change is simply manipulation.

 5) Shift Your Mindset to Gratitude